icemansina/IJCAI2016/README.md

     conda install -c toli lasagne
     ```

 2. You can do training/validation/test through this IPython notebook ./Train_validation_test_release.ipynb.
-The demo code use splited cullpdb+profile_6133_filtered for training/validation and then test on CB513 and CASP dataset.
+PS: The demo code use splited cullpdb+profile_6133_filtered for training/validation and then test on CB513 and CASP dataset.
 You can use whole cullpdb+profile_6133_filtered for training to obtain better performace.

 ## Progress
 - [x] README for training